ibc/protoo-website/source/index.html.md

 #### `spread(method, data, excluded)`

-Send a request to all the peers in the room.
+Send a notification to all the peers in the room.

 ```javascript
 room.spread('notification', data);